kenstir/hemlock-docs/docs/pn-setup-guide/create-an-action-trigger.md

 <Parameters>
   title Courtesy Notice
   body You have a item due

+  # the push notification type (optional)
+  # controls the app screen that launches when you tap the notification.
+  # fines, general, holds, pmc, checkouts
+  type checkouts

   # if the patron is not a mobile app user, token will be empty;
   # this does no harm and allows hemlock-sendmsg to keep a metric of all send attempts